 Top 10 ways to get around and make the most of Cape Town.

-A dream come true of trekking chimpanzees in the Mahale Mountains National Park with Africa Geographic Travel.
+My dream safari came true – of chimp trekking in the Mahale Mountains National Park with Africa Geographic

-An unforgettable photographic safari with Africa Geographic Travel in the remote Nsefu Sector of South Luangwa National Park.
+An unforgettable photographic safari with Africa Geographic in the remote Nsefu Sector of South Luangwa National Park

 Four Cap Classique-filled days spent discovering vineyards that are making a difference in the beautiful Cape Winelands.